How YC Hertfordshire looks after your information

 - or, from other organisations working with you (where you have given permission)

-Hertfordshire County Council stores your information securely on a server based database which can only be accessed inside the county councils secure connection network.
+Hertfordshire County Council stores your information securely on a server based database which can only be accessed inside the county council's secure connection network.
 Paper records are stored in locked filing systems.
 How long we keep your information depends on your age, your circumstances and the work we have done with you.
-Further information is available from the data controller for YC Hertfordshire.
+Further information is available from your YC Hertfordshire Adviser / Youth Worker.

 Your information is used by your YC Hertfordshire Adviser or Youth Worker to understand your circumstances and provide the best help available.
 We also use your data to produce reports and statistical analysis.